Apacelus/python-os-functions/README.md

-# pathlib-functions
+# os-functions
-A collection of shutil ports to pathlib
+A collection of various python system functions.